michelezedda/infinityCounter/README.md

 # Resetting:
 To reset the count, click the "Reset" button.
 Observe the numerical value on the counter returning to the initial value.

+# Incrementing:
+To increase the count, click the "+" button.
+Observe the numerical value on the counter display increasing.
 ```

 ## Technologies Used